 Currently, Dr. Paul’s main research interests efforts involve how instructors implement interactive engagement and active learning pedagogies, professional development activities that support these efforts, and the institutional reward systems in place for instructor implementation of these techniques.

-Dr. Paul is also very interested in better understanding the intricacies of the relationships between instructor learning goals, student assessments, instructor feedback, and student self-regulation.
+Dr. Paul is also very interested in better understanding the intricacies of the relationships between instructor learning goals, student assessments, instructor feedback, student self-regulation, and how these factors determine student performance and success in the classroom.